JulianNicholls/Raspberry-Pi-Misc/README.md

 Files from my forays into programming for the [Raspberry Pi](http://raspberrypi.org).

-Includes programs written in C, Python, and a little Scratch.
+Includes programs written in C, Python, Javascript, and a little Scratch.

 Libraries used: RPi.GPIO, gpiozero, wiringPi, pygame. and soon Pygame Zero.